thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 Green arrows indicate pulling from upstream, blue arrows indicate PRs.
 Above the blue arrows, a suggestion is provided for whether a researcher or engineer would more suitable to review the PR.
 If you are contributing as a non-Maintainer, it will be the responsibility of the Maintainer you tag to determine who is most suitable to review the PR.
 NOTE that when implementing the IP, a researcher will pair with an engineer (i.e. it is not solely the responsibility of engineers to handle the IP process from start to finish).

 Below shows the potential follow-up workflow.
-In the example shown, the first RP (RP "A") did not demonstrate significant benefit, and the fork is archived without ever going through the IP process.
-A new fork is made to work on a new RP / feature.
+In the example shown, the first Prototype (Prototype "A") did not demonstrate significant benefit, and the fork is archived without ever going through the IP process.
+A new fork is made to work on a new Prototype / feature.

 <img src="0000_code_guidance_for_researchers_and_community/follow_up_workflow.png" alt="Follow-up Workflow with a Second Fork" width="900">

 ### Regarding Code Quality Specified in Other Guideline
-- When writing code for the RP, you may choose to follow the [official guidance for the platform](https://thousandbrainsproject.readme.io/docs/code-style-guide).
+- When writing code for the Prototype, you may choose to follow the [official guidance for the platform](https://thousandbrainsproject.readme.io/docs/code-style-guide).
-- The advantage of doing so while working on the RP is that it can reduce the amount of work required for the IP stage.
+- The advantage of doing so while working on the Prototype is that it can reduce the amount of work required for the IP stage.
 - However, adhering to these guidelines is often not possible without first carrying out a significant refactor of the code, or through a time-consuming design process.
 - As such, researchers should not follow these guidelines if it will introduce significant delays.
 Rather, the guidance they provide (e.g., being mindful of how state is added or accessed in code) can provide general tips for writing high-quality code from the beginning.